 For those traveling with kids, the Prague City Hall organizes a New Year’s day family fireworks in January 1st at 6 pm.
 Each year, and for ten minutes, the fireworks have a different theme.
 The best way to enjoy them is finding a high area of the city like the Prague Castle, Letná Park (Letenské sady), Petřín Hill or from the various bridges in the city: Charles Bridge (Karlův most), Legion Bridge (Most Legií), Mánes Bridge (Mánesův most) and the Čech Bridge (Čechův most), among others.

 However, there are good views from other areas of the old town, such as the Old Town Square, where many young people start the party under the astronomical clock.

 New Year’s concerts in Prague

-Finally, we remind you some expressions in Czech that may help you on your visit:
+Finally, here you have some expressions in Czech that may help you during your visit::

 Veselé Vánoce!
 (Merry Christmas!)

 Hezké svátky! or Krásné svátky! or Příjemné svátky!
 (Happy Holidays!)

 Veselé Vánoce a šťastný nový rok!
 (Merry Christmas and Happy New Year!)